 2. How do you want to learn it?

 Preferred styles of learning differ depending on the individual, and it’s up to you to consider how you might learn best.
 Some people even find that a mixture of different techniques can be especially effective.
-For example:
+At present, social distancing measures will mean that you will have to kick-start your language learning from home using online resources, but that doesn’t mean that you can’t join a classroom-based course at a later date.

 - Attending a weekly classroom-based language class.
 These are often held in the evenings and will have different levels of difficulty from beginner right through to advanced.
 This is a great way to have a more guided learning experience, whilst getting the opportunity to practice with peers and with the support of a tutor.
 It’s best to check with your local universities, colleges and adult education centres to see which language courses may be available to you.
 It can also be a good idea to contact your local council to find out about any language classes held at local community centres.